quodlibetor/py-gnitset/README.rst

   rather than the static cond list)
 - Add a history of test runs, instead of just clearing out test buffers.
 - Add a way to run tests associated with the current *non-test* function
+- Remove dependency on virtualenv.el-defined variables
+- Create a new more versatile ``py-gnitset-runners`` alist into an alist of ``("runner" . 'format)`` pairs that combines ``py-gnitset-test-runner`` and ``py-gnitset-runner-format`` in a way that doesn't require multiple dir-locals in the common case of a bunch of projects that use similar conventions.